tom-seddon/b2/doc/Debug-version.md

 - This setting does not affect trace output (see above), which always uses assembler syntax

+`Show memory-mapped I/O` will (where supported) show current memory-mapped I/O values in the disassembly and memory view windows.
+The value shown is the value that would be read by the CPU if it read the value that cycle.

+If disabled, memory-mapped I/O will show up as `--` bytes.

+Not all memory-mapped I/O addresses support being read by the debugger; those that don't will show as `--` in either mode.

 ## Debug options

 Non-persistent debug options that can be switched on for the current